hermansahni/hswebsite/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate Professor of Finance
+role: Coordinator, Economics & Associate Professor of Economics and Finance

 # Organizations/Affiliations to show in About widget
 organizations: